LucasLyn/pokemmo-strings/README.md

 # pokemmo-strings
-## Current version: 1.1
+## Current version: v1.2
-A strings_en file to be used with PokeMMO.
+A custom strings_en file to be used with PokeMMO.

 Features;